...

 CPS can stop by your home to inspect at any time (within reason).
 They do not need to provide you with any notice of their intent to do so.
 When the CPS worker comes to your door, he or she must identify themselves and tell you who he or she is.
 Your permission to enter the home must be obtained, or inspection cannot occur- at least on that day.
 Be aware that even if CPS arrives with a police officer or constable, they cannot enter your home without your permission or a warrant to do so.
 Police officers attend these sorts of inspections if your caseworker believes their safety to be at risk.

-Your spouse, a relative living in your home, an older child, or even a babysitter, can permit CPS to enter your home if you are not there to do so.
-If you are aware that CPS has attempted to enter your home to conduct an inspection and are not willing to provide your consent for them to do so, you need to warn any other person in the house and instruct them not to permit CPS to enter.
+Your spouse, a relative living with you, an older child, or even a babysitter can allow CPS to enter your home if you’re not present.
+If CPS has tried to enter for an inspection and you don’t want to give consent, you must alert everyone else in the house.
+Instruct them not to let CPS in.
 You may find that an inspection has occurred without your knowledge or consent if you fail to do so.

 What happens if you say “yes” to allowing CPS to inspect your home?

 The investigator would appreciate being granted access to your home.
 These professionals often encounter resistance from individuals who refuse them entry regularly.
 This could potentially lead to the need for obtaining a court order for access.
-While some may argue that the CPS caseworker would prefer immediate access upon their initial request, it’s crucial to acknowledge that prioritizing their satisfaction isn’t your obligation and may not benefit you.
-However, it’s imperative to understand that any safety issues discovered in your home could increase the likelihood of your child being removed from your care.
+Some might argue that CPS caseworkers prefer immediate access upon their initial request.
+However, prioritizing their satisfaction isn’t your obligation and may not benefit you.
+It’s crucial to recognize that any safety issues found in your home could increase the chances of your child being removed from your care.

 What happens if you say “no” to allowing CPS to inspect your home?